In the hospital

 Topics in this section include:

-Traumatic brain injuries are commonly caused by vehicle accidents, assaults, falls and sports injuries.
-Many individuals who acquire a traumatic brain injury also have other emergency medical concerns.
+Many individuals who acquire a brain injury also have other emergency medical concerns.
+These can vary depending on if it’s a traumatic brain injury or a non-traumatic brain injury.
 Based on emergency medical staff’s diagnosis and recommendations, the patient may need to undergo additional surgeries or treatments for conditions unrelated to brain injury – for example, broken bones, lacerations or tissue damage.

 The medical team will be focused on medical stabilization of the patient, including preventing further (secondary) brain injury from swelling, intracranial bleeding or oxygen deprivation.
 They will be monitored consistently with the necessary equipment and staff in order to track changes in condition and respond quickly to them.